Short-dated euro area yields hover near multi-year highs

 By Samuel Indyk

-LONDON, Feb 16 (Reuters) - Shorter-dated euro zone government bond yields hovered just below multi-year highs on Thursday, as central bank officials advocated further monetary tightening to try to lower inflation.
+LONDON, Feb 16 (Reuters) - Shorter-dated euro zone government bond yields hovered just below multi-year highs on Thursday, as central bank officials advocated further interest rate hikes to try to lower inflation.

-Late on Wednesday, ECB President Christine Lagarde reiterated the central bank would keep raising rates to dampen underlying price pressures, repeating the bank's most recent policy guidance.
+Late on Wednesday, European Central Bank President Christine Lagarde reiterated the central bank would keep raising rates to dampen underlying price pressures, repeating the bank's most recent policy guidance.

 "Lagarde once again affirmed a 50bp rate hike in March," Jens Peter Sørensen, director at Danske Bank, said.